Montana/travis-speedbuild/README.md

-# Travis CI Build time improvements:
+# Travis CI Build time improvements

 _Note:_ For IBM specific instructions (these instructions still can apply to IBM projects, and best of practices).
 [The IBM Manifest Guide by Montana Mendy for IBM + Travis CI](https://github.com/Montana/manifest).